Treating Periodontal Disease

 The first non-surgical step usually involves a special cleaning, called scaling and root planing, to remove plaque and tartar deposits on the tooth and root surfaces.
 This procedure helps gum tissue to heal and periodontal pockets to shrink.
 This is sometimes referred to as "periodontal" or "deep cleaning."
 A local anesthetic may be used to make you more comfortable.
 And the treatment may be scheduled for one or more visits.

-Central Florida dentist Dr. Spencer also may recommend medications to help control infection and pain, or to aid healing.
+Central Florida dentist Dr. Arnold also may recommend medications to help control infection and pain, or to aid healing.
 These medications could include a pill, a mouthrinse, or a substance that the dentist places directly in the periodontal pocket after scaling and root planing.
-Dr. Spencer may also stress the need to control any related systemic disease, like diabetes.
+Dr. Arnold may also stress the need to control any related systemic disease, like diabetes.

 When periodontal pockets do not heal after scaling and root planing, surgery may be needed to better remove inflamed tissues and reduce the damage to the bone that has formed around the teeth.
 As the pockets enlarge, they provide a greater place for bacteria to live and attack the bone and tissue.

-Dr. Spencer may recommend additional procedures to regenerate lost bone and tissue.
+Dr. Arnold may recommend additional procedures to regenerate lost bone and tissue.
 Bone surgery, including bone grafts, is used to rebuild or reshape bone destroyed by periodontal disease.

 Membranes (filters), bone grafts or tissue-stimulating proteins may be used to encourage your body's natural ability to regenerate bone and tissue.